Chapter 35: Accident

 “What do you think actually happened,” asked Gabriel who was more interested in the general topic of relationship failures and successes than Thomas’s particular case.

 Sensing this, Thomas said, “Have you not noticed that, although, we put enormous value on our couple relationships, they are minefields of hurt and betrayal both real and imagined?”
 Gabriel was listening.
 Thomas got into teaching mode.
 His teaching style had improved this year and had a greater depth from hard-earned life experience and practising of what he was preaching.
 “Have you not noticed how much lying we do in them?
 We tell ourselves it’s not lies or, if it is, it is excusable for purposes of self-defence.
-How little we realise that every lie digs us deeper into a painful delusion.
-We end up building war zones, not love boats.”
+How little we realise that every lie digs us deeper into a painful delusion and we end up building war zones, not love boats.”